NameRectified/etch-a-sketch/README.md

 ## How to Run
 1. Clone or download this repository.
-2. Since the project can't be run locally without hosting, you'll need to host the files on a web server.
-3. Once hosted, open the `index.html` file in a browser to see the app in action.
+2. Open the `index.html` file in a browser to see the app in action.

 ## Installation
 There are no dependencies.
 Just download the files and host them on a web server.